How do I know if Harbor Haven is the right summer program for my child?

 Many children have not met with success in “typical programs” for a variety of reasons.
 A child’s summer program should be stress-free, successful, and fun but should also build skills and prevent regression.
 Your child should be able to develop friendships there.
 Harbor Haven offers much of the same programming as typical summer programs, while providing so much more.
 We add academic reinforcement, social skills training and facilitation, language and communication groups as well as sensory motor groups.
 Individual speech and occupational therapies are available.
 Our skilled staff members are both nurturing and structured.

 In the summer of 2013 Harbor Haven launched what is now a highly acclaimed and successful reverse inclusion program.
 By allowing the typical siblings or cousins of our HH special needs campers attend at no cost for up to two weeks and placing them in groups that are age appropriate for them, we created a win-win situation.
 These attendees had a great time while making HH more cost effective for the family AND MOST IMPORTANTLY became peers, friends and role models for our children with special needs.
 This program has expanded and is now providing even more opportunities for typical peers to attend.

 How many children are in a group?

 Are there any scholarships available?

 A scholarship fund has been created through our partnership with the American Camp Association 501(c)(3) which helps families who are unable to afford the cost of camp tuition & assists returning Harbor Haven families that experience financial emergencies.
 Please call Harbor Haven for more information.
 Additionally, check with your school district to see if any funding is available for a summer program.
-If your child is registered with PerformCare (formerly called Division of Developmental Disabilities), there may also be a stipend available for summer programming.
-(Note: Not all children with special needs are eligible for PerformCare.)
 You can also see if any local agencies have funds for summer programming for special needs children.
-Some local agencies to check are: Lion’s Club, Kiwanis Club, Knights of Pythias, Shriner’s.
+Some local agencies to check are: Lion’s Club, Kiwanis Club, Knights of Pythias, and Shriner’s.
 Agencies such as Catholic Charities and family help based organizations may also have funds available.